Photoshop Halftone Dot Pattern tutorial

 Darker colors work best with the Screen blend mode.

-Click OK when you’re done to close the Color Picker.
+Click OK to close the Color Picker.

 A color halftone dot pattern created in Photoshop.